bdnorris/DES-340/lectures/lecture15-images.md

 ## Exporting and compressing

 Exporting techniques are going to vary widely on what software you're using and how your design is built.
-If you're a developer working with a designer, or a designer working with a developer, this process can be painful and involve some particular nuances I won't be able to predict.
-But as a developer/desiger, you, at least, have control over the entire process.

 Let's cover some basics and demo using the most obvious methods from our common Adobe tools.

 If you have a complex design, there is no magic way to get the design asset from a full design to a file.
 It's best to prepare and crop your images and graphics **before** you place them into Photoshop or Illustrator.
 However, I find this is not common practice.

-So there is no formula for how to get the correct graphic out of a design.
+Normally you probably don't worry much about how you set up your files, but if you are handing them off to a developer, it matters.
+Some developers may expect the full file, some may expect all assets pre-prepared.

+Properly setting up your files by organizing layers and naming things clearly, outlining and expanding graphics, cropping images instead of using masks, etc. will make it easier.
 It really depends on the design and what you need.
+Practice and experience will help.
 But, I can show you how to **properly** save your files so they will look good and be small.

+Keep in mind, both Illustrator and Photoshop now support image linking, meaning you can break your design into smaller pieces and place them into a master layout file.
+If properly linked, when you make an adjustment in one of the linked files, it will automatically update in the master file.

 ### File dimensions

 Deciding how big (dimension-wise, as in the number of pixels) your image can be can be difficult as well.
 In responsive design, the size of your image can change.
 We'll talk more about this when we talk about responsive coding, but we also want to worry about "Retina" screens.

 A good rule of thumb is to determine the maximum size your image will be in the browser, then double that for retina.
-So if an image flexes in size, but it's maximum size is 560px wide, I'd save it at 1120px wide.
+So if an image flexes in size, but its maximum size is 560px wide, I'd save it at 1120px wide.

-However, depending on the image, this could be overkill, but for most images it will be a safe way to save a high-quality image that will look great on any screen.
+However, depending on the image, this could be overkill, but for most images, it will be a safe way to save a high-quality image that will look great on any screen.
 If you compress...

 ### From Photoshop